 MIMLAPS is a GitHub project that could be leveraged in this case.
 The main features of MIMLAPS:

-- It’s an to LAPS and MIM-based solution that doesn’t add unnecessary dependencies.
+- It’s an add-on to LAPS and MIM-based solution that doesn’t add unnecessary dependencies.

 - It could be installed and removed without affecting basic LAPS functionality.